yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 Z|-|-|-|-|-|-|x|-|-
 {:.mbtablestyle2}

-When taking biases into account we see that null hypothesis cannot be rejected for `V`, `W`.
+When taking generator biases into account we now see that null hypothesis cannot be rejected for `V`, `W` while in the previous test we rejected it.
-The only one character the null hypothesis we can reject for is `O` in overall statistics.
+The only one character the null hypothesis we can reject for in overall statistics is `O`.

 Interestingly, if we would swap second `sprintf` function in step 3 in a slightly more reasonable way: